How do we use the Past Perfect Tense?

 - I didn't know who he was.
 I had never seen him before.

-You can sometimes think of the past perfect tense like the present perfect tense, but instead of the time being now the time is past.
+You can sometimes think of the Past Perfect tense like the Present Perfect tense, but instead of the time being now the time is before.

 - "You are too late.
 The train has left."